 Watch: Data Science Webinar

-Don't worry if you missed our data science webinar on the 14th April, you can watch it back below to hear from Dr Arghir Moldovan, Programme Director of NCI's BSc (Hons) in Data Science, along with professionals working in this space who shared interesting projects they have been involved with and who discussed the opportunities open to data science graduates.
+We hosted a webinar with Dr Arghir Moldovan, Programme Director of our BSc (Hons) in Data Science, along with professionals working in this space who shared interesting projects they have been involved with and who discussed the opportunities open to data science graduates.
+Watch it here:

 What's involved in the course?